sunjay/sunjay.github.io/_drafts/rust-code-coverage.md

 ## Coverage Data

-Each time you run kcov, it will generate a coverage report for your executable and place it in the `target/cov/<executable name>/` directory.
+Each time you run kcov using the instructions above, it will generate a coverage report for your executable and place it in the `target/cov/<executable name>/` directory.
 If you run kcov multiple times, it will merge the coverage data into a single report and place that in a special `kcov-merged` directory.

-Codecov uses the `cobertura.xml` file found in `kcov-merged`.
-If you only have one executable, it will find its coverage in its test executable directory and use that automatically.

-For multiple test executables:

 ```bash
 find . -name "cobertura.xml"